 (f) The commissioner shall recertify CCBHCs at least every three years.
 The commissioner shall establish a process for decertification and shall require corrective action, medical assistance repayment, or decertification of a CCBHC that no longer meets the requirements in this section or that fails to meet the standards provided by the commissioner in the application and certification process.

-The commissioner and the state chief information officer shall provide information systems support to the projects as necessary to comply with federal requirements.
+The commissioner and the state chief information officer shall provide information systems support to the projects as necessary to comply with state and federal requirements.

 Official Publication of the State of Minnesota